-- a) According to the information and explanations given to us and on the basis of our examination of the books of account, the Company has generally been regular in depositing its undisputed statutory dues including income-tax, GST and cess etc. except in some cases in deposition of GST and TDS during the year.
-There are no undisputed dues payable, outstanding as on 31st March, 2020 for a period of more than six months from the date they became payable. - b) According to the information and explanations given to us, there are no amounts in respect of income tax, service tax etc. that have not been deposited with the appropriate authorities on account of any dispute. - (viii) According to the information and explanations given to us and on the basis of our examination of the books of account, the Company has not taken any loans or borrowings from any financial institutions & banks.
+- a) According to the information and explanations given to us and on the basis of our examination of the books of account, the Company has generally been regular in depositing its undisputed statutory dues including income-tax, Goods and Service Tax and cess etc. except in some cases in deposition of TDS liability during the year.
+There are no undisputed dues payable, outstanding as on 31st March, 2020 for a period of more than six months from the date they became payable. - b) According to the information and explanations given to us and the records of the Company examined by us, the particulars of Income tax, Sales tax, Goods and Service Tax etc. that have not been deposited on account of dispute, are as follows: